StudioCherno/Hazel-Docs/src/HazelForEngineers/Scripting/Extending/ExposingComponents.md

 }

 // This is the better way of implementing this property:
-// First we add a private memeber called m_ColliderMesh. private Mesh m_ColliderMesh = null;
+// First we add a private member called m_ColliderMesh. private Mesh m_ColliderMesh = null;

 // Secondly we add an AssetHandle property called ColliderMeshHandle,